Medicare vs Employer-Sponsored Coverage

 There’s a Medicare Supplement Open Enrollment Period (OEP).
 This six-month period usually starts the month you’re enrolled in Medicare Part B, and you’re at least 65.
 During that time, you can generally buy any plan sold in your state and you cannot be turned down for pre-existing conditions.

-If you don’t buy a Medicare Supplement plan during your OEP, you may have to pass medical underwriting in order to buy a plan.
+If you don’t buy a Medicare Supplement insurance plan during your OEP, you may have to pass medical underwriting in order to buy a plan.
 If you have chronic or serious health conditions, you may not be able to buy Medicare Supplement coverage.
 If you think you will want a Medicare Supplement insurance plan, you may want to buy it when you are first eligible and have guaranteed-issue rights.

 To look for Medicare Advantage and Medicare Supplement plans in your area, enter your zip code on this page.